-Strategic Framework Tier Tier Zero Tier One Tier Two Tier Three Tier Four Visiting Essential Visits And Two designated visitors at the same time observing physical distancing Or, if it is not possible to maintain physical distancing for two visitors at the same time: Two designated visitors each day, each one visiting separately Essential Visits And Two designated visitors at the same time observing physical distancing distancing for two visitors at the same time: Two designated visitors each day, each one visiting separately Essential Visits And One designated visitor observing physical distancing Essential Visits only (End of Life, birth partners, children, patients with mental health issues including dementia, learning disabilities, autism) And, if clinicians at hospital level judge it to be safe and appropriate: One designated visitor observing physical distancing Essential Visits only (End of Life, birth partners, children, patients with mental health issues including dementia, learning disabilities, autism) Required Visitors must maintain physical distancing wherever possible Visitors must wear face coverings; Visitors must have access to hand hygiene facilities Restricted movement to other areas of hospital unless of part of care for patient - i.e. birth partner attending scan, parent accompanying child or other similar situation Settings Hospitals/ wards with no COVID-19 outbreak.
+Strategic Framework Tier Tier Zero Tier One Tier Two Tier Three Tier Four Visiting Essential Visits And Two designated visitors at the same time observing physical distancing Or, if it is not possible to maintain physical distancing for two visitors at the same time: Two designated visitors each day, each one visiting separately Essential Visits And Two designated visitors at the same time observing physical distancing Or, if it is not possible to maintain physical distancing for two visitors at the same time: Two designated visitors each day, each one visiting separately Essential Visits And One designated visitor observing physical distancing Essential Visits (End of Life, birth partners, children, patients with mental health issues including dementia, learning disabilities, autism) One designated visitor observing physical distancing Essential Visits only (End of Life, birth partners, children, patients with mental health issues including dementia, learning disabilities, autism) Required Visitors must maintain physical distancing wherever possible Visitors must wear face coverings; Visitors must have access to hand hygiene facilities Restricted movement to other areas of hospital unless of part of care for patient - i.e. birth partner attending scan, parent accompanying child or other similar situation Settings Hospitals/ wards with no COVID-19 outbreak.
 Essential visits can still take place to COVID-19 areas (now known as red pathways).
 COVID-19 areas should remain at essential visitors only.